All Products

 1000,odps

-Run the following code on the MaxCompute client to upload the data in the test resources to the mr_upload_src table:
+Run the following command on the MaxCompute client to start the upload job:

 jar -resources mapreduce-examples.jar,import.txt -classpath data\resources\mapreduce-examples.jar